fadams/kubernetes-playpen/README.md

 In the Kubernetes [Picking the Right Solution](https://kubernetes.io/docs/setup/pick-right-solution/) there *was* a link to a **Portable Multi-Node Cluster** that ran Kubernetes in Docker, but I never managed to get that to work properly and moreover it seems to have disappeared from the *Picking the Right Solution* documentation.
 Doing a search for "docker-multinode" yields this page: https://kubernetes.io/docs/getting-started-guides/docker-multinode/, which indicates that the docker-multinode guide has been superseded by [kubeadm](https://kubernetes.io/docs/getting-started-guides/kubeadm/) though nothing in the kubeadm guide implied running on containers, rather it looks like a bare metal install.
 The original docker-multinode guide seems to be mirrored here https://kubernetes-io-vnext-staging.netlify.com/docs/getting-started-guides/docker-multinode/

-In the mean time in order to run Kubernetes locally via Docker there are instructions here https://zwischenzugs.wordpress.com/2015/04/06/play-with-kubernetes-quickly-using-docker/ and here http://janetkuo.github.io/kubernetes/v1.0/docs/getting-started-guides/docker.html which both present a similar approach though do **note** that they are a little out of date and using [minikube](https://github.com/kubernetes/minikube) is likely to be a better supported approach.
+In the mean time in order to run Kubernetes locally via Docker there are instructions here https://zwischenzugs.wordpress.com/2015/04/06/play-with-kubernetes-quickly-using-docker/ and here http://janetkuo.github.io/kubernetes/v1.0/docs/getting-started-guides/docker.html which both present a similar approach **note** however that they are a somewhat out of date and using [minikube](https://github.com/kubernetes/minikube) is likely to be a much more supported approach.

 I also came across [kid - Kubernetes in Docker](https://github.com/vyshane/kid) though I've not tried that yet.